Luiggi33/custom-divwalker/README.md

 1. Go to [https://custom-divwalker.philippschuetz.com](https://custom-divwalker.philippschuetz.com)
 2. Name your DivWalker (Name of the Bookmark)
 3. Choose at least one image (no data ever leaves your Computer)
+4. Resize the images (optional)
-4. Generate your custom version of the original DivWalker Bookmarklet
+5. Generate your custom version of the original DivWalker Bookmarklet